Table of Contents Show

 10. Montserrat

 Inspired by the old posters and signs in the traditional Montserrat neighborhood of Buenos Aires, this typeface by Julieta Ulanovsky has become one of the most popular fonts for portfolio architecture projects worldwide.
-Available in 18 weights on Google Fonts, Montserrat offers incredible flexibility for creating visual hierarchy — from bold headlines to light body text — all within a single font family.
+Available in 18 weights on Google Fonts, Montserrat offers incredible flexibility for creating visual hierarchy, from bold headlines to light body text, all within a single font family.
 It is one of the strongest best fonts for portfolio use overall, and its versatility makes it equally effective for project showcases and resume layouts alike.
+Montserrat also works well as a display font on Instagram portfolio profiles, where geometric clarity helps text stand out at small thumbnail sizes.

 Free Architectural Fonts vs. Premium Options